Health & Safety Policy — Gardening Finsbury Park

 Our company treats safety as integral to every task from routine garden clearance to complex soft landscaping.
 All operatives must follow the policy and associated procedures.
 Finsbury Park gardening services are delivered with a focus on risk assessment, correct equipment use and the maintenance of safe working environments.
 We emphasise communication between site supervisors and teams, and we maintain records of briefings and safety checks to ensure accountability and continuous improvement.

-Team briefing before garden maintenance work The purpose of this document is to provide a clear reference for staff and contractors on how hazards are identified, assessed and controlled.
+A gardener, wearing a white t-shirt and dark green overalls, is kneeling on a mulched garden bed in a lush, green outdoor space, possibly in Finsbury Park.
+The gardener is planting or tending to a variety of vibrant flowering plants and shrubs, including red and orange blooms, with a focused posture.
+In the background, a well-maintained lawn, trees, and additional garden borders are visible under a partly cloudy sky, suggesting a mild and bright day.
+The scene highlights clean, organized garden beds with healthy plants and a natural landscape that showcases a typical residential garden in the area.
+Gardening Finsbury Park’s services could include planting, lawn maintenance, and outdoor landscaping, aligning with the professional, natural aesthetic of the garden.
+This outdoor space features a mixture of natural lawns, flower beds, and garden soil, emphasizing the importance of garden upkeep and planting work in England’s temperate climate.
+The purpose of this document is to provide a clear reference for staff and contractors on how hazards are identified, assessed and controlled.
 It complements method statements and job-specific safety plans used on individual assignments.
 Garden maintenance Finsbury Park operations include manual handling, use of powered tools, working at heights, chemical use for plant care and interaction with members of the public — each activity is covered by control measures described here.

 Responsibilities are allocated to ensure that safety is managed at every level: senior management provide leadership, managers and supervisors implement procedures and employees follow safe systems of work.
 Landscaping in Finsbury Park projects will have appointed persons to coordinate risk assessments and to confirm that appropriate personal protective equipment (PPE) is available and used.
 Contractors engaged to supplement the workforce must comply with this policy and show evidence of competence before commencing work.